stakkr/example-plugin/README.md

 ## Some pointers

 - Plugins must be a promise.
 This can be as simple as always exporting an `async` method.
+- Plugins should always return the payload even if they don't change it at all.